American, Iraqi "lawn chair" balloonists lift off

 Couch, who hopes to make it to Montana on this flight, invited Lafta to pick out a comfortable lawn chair and join him.

-Previous flights have taken Couch as far as 235 miles (378 kilometres) in 2008.
-He hopes to go 500 miles (805 km) on Saturday and register the feat with Guinness as a world record.
+Previous flights have taken Couch as far as 235 miles in 2008.
+He hopes to go 500 miles on Saturday and register the feat with Guinness as a world record.

-To Couch, the real appeal of cluster balloon flight is the sensation of being in the open air at 15,000 feet (4.6 km).
+To Couch, the real appeal of cluster balloon flight is the sensation of being in the open air at 15,000 feet.

 "There is perfect peace up there," he said.
 "Even though the breeze is carrying you, you feel no wind at all."